 The Aloha Wave Lounge

-The Aloha Cocktail Bar and Music Club in Prague is a fashionable establishment, with a hint of Hawaiian Tiki influence from the 1930’s to 1960’s.
-Dimmed lighting and a wooden interior gives the venue a laid back atmosphere.
+The Aloha Cocktail Bar and Music Club in Prague is a fashionable establishment, with a hint of Hawaiian Tiki influence from the 1930s to 1960s.
+Dimmed lighting and a wooden interior give the venue a laid back atmosphere.
 We provide a fantastic array of modern cuisine and exotic cocktails.
-The chilled out surroundings are complemented by live music from bands and DJs.
+The chilled-out surroundings are complemented by live music from bands and DJs.
 Aside from our usual program, we arrange themed parties, along with birthday and corporate parties.
 This venue is perfect for anyone who wishes to sample some Hawaiian flavours.
 Visit us Online: www.alohapraha.cz

 Ungelt Jazz and Blues Club

-Located just off Old Town Square, and founded in 2000, this is one of the newest jazz clubs in Prague.
+Located just off Old Town Square and founded in 2000, this is one of the newest jazz clubs in Prague.
 And while it might be young, Ungelt has already established a reputation as one of the best jazz clubs in the city.
-Small and intimate it is located in a brick cellar with a scaffolding balcony in order to increase the occupancy.
-There are numerous cocktails and beers available, all at reasonable prices and the crowd is usually a mix of both young and old as well as locals and tourists.
+Small and intimate, it is located in a brick cellar with a scaffolding balcony to increase occupancy.
+There are numerous cocktails and beers available, all at reasonable prices, and the crowd is usually a mix of both young and old and locals and tourists.

-Situated at the renown upmarket Paris Street venue, Bugsy’s Bar has been in Prague ever since 1995.
-The drinks menu it offers includes dozens of items from champagne, sake and rums, to wines, tequilas, vodkas and whiskeys (and other spirits).
+Situated at the renowned upmarket Paris Street venue, Bugsy’s Bar has been in Prague ever since 1995.
+The drinks menu includes dozens of champagne, sake and rums, wines, tequilas, vodkas and whiskeys, and other spirits.
 Cigars and food are also offered.
 Visit us Online: www.bugsysbar.com